ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-01-06-balanced-organization.md

 Leaders put a huge fraction of their time and energy into team building with a focus on integration.
 They value different talents and are willing to make personal sacrifices for the good of the larger organization.
 Communication is with the entire team.
 Only leaders who contribute and really make things happen have authority.
 The authority is rooted in the relationship power and less in role power.
 Leaders are firsts among equals.

 Judgements and decision making are participative and collegial.
 Informations and people find their way easily to the place where needed.
-Conflicts are seen to be constructive as the increase the performance of the team.
+Conflicts are seen to be constructive as they increase the performance of the team.

 Collaboration cultures can be found in interdisciplanary work environments where speed and complexity come together.

 In one sentence: We are great and the team comes first.

+Competence Culture
+---
+The prototype of the competence culture is the university.
+Important here are expertise and advancement of knowledge.
+The motivs are excellence, mastery and achievement of goals.
+One has to be better than others, to *compete*.
+Authority inside the organization can only be gained through expertise.

+Competence cultures supply their customers with the best product at a high price.

+Concepts, ideas and theories are important and people have to follow.
+Relationships are on the impersonal side and are defined by the task which has to be achieved.
+Communication style is non-formal, unemotional and facts based.
+The organization ensures a lot of individual freedom as people ask for autonomy and the opportunity for individual achievement.
+People like to be measured and challenged, to prove they are at the top of their craft.

+While in the control culture organizational s

 Cultivation Culture
 ---

-Competence Culture
----
+The prototype of the collaboration culture is the religious community.